 Sheer ecstasy was the feeling, and Afro house was the drug, with Nitefreak as the dealer.
 If everyone hadn't already been on their feet, he would've left to a standing ovation.

-Now if music is said to be art that occupies sound, then Ryan Synth is surely Leonardo Da Vinci, because everytime I see him perform he paints a sonic Monalisa.
+Now if music is said to be art that occupies sound, then Ryan Synth is surely Leonardo Da Vinci.
+Because everytime I see him perform he paints a sonic Monalisa.
 HiNDE was another one to hang at the Louvre.
 His gift is not only in beat matching and skilled integration in moving from one track to the next but in a rich music vocabulary that keeps on growing.
 When he gets his chance he's certainly going to set the international scene alight.
 I would've said even nicer words but I'm still holding it against him that I requested a song and he said "Come to Bulawayo tomorrow dawg and you'll hear it!"

 If there was any doubt about Afro house's growing influence in Zimbabwe, then HiNDE certainly stamped it out.
-Nitefreak was welcomed as a returning hometown hero, and it was not just him basking in glory but every DJ on the night got to have their spotlight.
+Nitefreak was welcomed as a returning hometown hero, and it was not just him basking in glory but every DJ on the night got to have their moment in the spotlight.
 While in an equal trade the audience was elevated to the peaks of euphoria.
 HiNDE right on the moni.
 A debut that will be long remembered.

 Greedysouth rating: 8.4/10